ThatQuiz Test Library Take this test now

 B) The compensation of the victim

-D) The legality of the detention
+D) The immediate release of the detained person

 • 61.
 Who conducts an inquest proceeding?